Gruftikus/lltool/README.md

 ### Features

-...some are not yet done!

-* Map creation and manipulation: importers/exporters and terraforming
+* Map creation and manipulation: importers/exporters and basic terrain moddeling
 * Support for cells and quads (for game LODs)
 * Multiple algorithms for random Monte-Carlo vertex placement, e.g. based on first and second order, height, peak finding, and general purpose equations
 * Triangle manipulation: stencils and break lines